florist-notes/CNN-ResNet/README.md

 -
 <img src="https://github.com/SKKSaikia/CNN-ResNet/blob/master/img/comp.png">

-We can see that the ResNet architecture is made up of repeated loop kind of blocks with 2 convolution layer within.
+We can see that the ResNet architecture is made up of repeated loop kind of blocks with 2 convolutional layer within.
 This block is called the <b>"Residual block"</b>.
 A general notion of a residual block can be visualized as,

 <img src="https://github.com/SKKSaikia/CNN-ResNet/blob/master/img/res.png">

+The idea behind a residual block is that you have your input x go through conv-relu-conv series.
+This will give you some F(x).
+That result is then added to the original input x.
+Let’s call that H(x) = F(x) + x.
+In traditional CNNs, your H(x) would just be equal to F(x) right?
+So, instead of just computing that transformation (straight from x to F(x)), we’re computing the term that you have to add, F(x), to your input, x.
+Basically, the residual block shown above is computing a “delta” or a slight change to the original input x to get a slightly altered representation (When we think of traditional CNNs, we go from x to F(x) which is a completely new representation that doesn’t keep any information about the original x).
+The authors believe that “it is easier to optimize the residual mapping than to optimize the original, unreferenced mapping”.

 model.summary()
 -